hathibelagal-dev/instantpolyglot/docs/eng/Hungarian.md

 Hungarian has a complex system of formal and informal address:

-- Informal: "te" (you singular), "ti" (you plural)
+- Informal: “te” (you singular), “ti” (you plural)
-- Formal: "ön" (you singular), "önök" (you plural)
+- Formal: “ön” (you singular), “önök” (you plural)
-- Semi-formal: "maga" (you singular), "maguk" (you plural)
+- Semi-formal: “maga” (you singular), “maguk” (you plural)

 The choice depends on the relationship between speakers, age, and social context.
 Generally:

-- "Te" is used among friends, family members, and when addressing children or animals.
+- “Te” is used among friends, family members, and when addressing children or animals.
-- "Ön" is the most formal and polite form, used in official situations, with strangers, or to show respect.
+- “Ön” is the most formal and polite form, used in official situations, with strangers, or to show respect.
-- "Maga" is less formal than "ön" but more formal than "te".
+- “Maga” is less formal than “ön” but more formal than “te”.
 It's often used with acquaintances or in rural areas.

 When using formal address, verbs are conjugated in the third person:
 - Hogy van ön?
 (How are you? - formal)